naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

     * PDF file second section:
     Description of the steps to identify potential cases of HGT using parametric methods.
+    * Additional helpful files: examples of the taxonomy table, rename leaves in the trees, and the codonW output before and after to be plotted.

   - PHYLOGENETIC:
     * Sequence alignment (*.phy)